tr8dr/tr8dr.github.io/_posts/2017-09-21-Volatility-Surfaces.markdown

 I will be evaluating 10 - 20 years of equity option data (with adjustments for dividends).
 Will post more about what I find in coming weeks.

+## Addendum
+The analysis and graphs above were evaluated with fixed Beta = 0.5 (and therefore only 3 degrees of freedom).
+Allowing the solver 4 degrees (with free Beta) reduced the curvature issues noted above, howeever did not eliminate them.
+The adaptive algorithm still provides superior fit to either the unweighted or weighted SABR algorithm with 4 degrees of freedom.